buffer/thug/doc/source/build.rst

 Zope Interface homepage is located at http://pypi.python.org/pypi/zope.interface.

 If not available as a package for your Linux distribution, the best way to install zope.interface is through pip.

 .. code-block:: sh

         # pip install zope.interface

-Graphviz
-^^^^^^^^

-Graphviz homepage is located at http://www.graphviz.org/.

-Graphviz is open source graph visualization software.
-Graph visualization is a way of representing structural information as diagrams of abstract graphs and networks.
-It has important applications in networking, bioinformatics, software engineering, database and web design, machine learning, and in visual interfaces for other technical domains.

-Packages for most Linux distributions are provided.

 Pyparsing